lonestar9/Repo1/README.md

 ## Synopsis

 StackGen is a python package that performs stacked generalization.
-Check out the seminal paper 'Stacked Generalization' by David Wolpert and the accompanying report in the repo for more information.
+Check out the seminal paper 'Stacked Generalization' by David Wolpert (Ref: Wolpert, David H. "Stacked generalization."
+Neural networks 5.2 (1992): 241-259) and the accompanying report.pdf in the repo for more information.

 ## Motivation